fmazzant/Localization/README.md

 ```
 where label is a BindableObject.

-# Migration Xamarin to Maui
+# Migration Xamarin to .NET MAUI

-To migrate from Xamarin to Maui is very easy.
+To migrate from Xamarin to .NET MAUI is very easy.
 It's necessary to rename within Xaml file the include definition,
 like this.

 from